- Why did you get angry? (Ans.)

 - Why not find another way?
 (Ans.)

-Ok – I really don’t know how you’re going to answer those questions.
-That means, I don’t know the follow-up questions to your answers.
+Okay, I don’t know how you will answer those questions.
+That means I don’t know the follow-up questions to your answers.

 Don’t dismiss the exercise, however, if you want to proceed with integrity in achieving your goals.